FHitzenberger/MiniProject-1/README.md

 4. **Review Datasets:** Check the CSV files for cleaned and processed data
 5. **README:** Refer to the README file for additional details and project insights

-Feel free to use, share, or modify this project for educational purposes.
+Feel free to use or share this project for educational purposes.
 If you have any questions or suggestions, please reach out to the project contributors.
 Happy exploring!